StrikingLoo/strikingloo.github.io/_posts/2022-09-06-ant-colony-optimization-tsp.md

 end procedure
 ```

-For this post, I coded Ant Colony Optimization from scratch in Python using the Wikipedia article as a reference.
+For this post, I coded Ant Colony Optimization (initially proposed by Marco Dorigo in 1992 in his PhD thesis) from scratch in Python using the Wikipedia article as a reference.
+I then ran a few experiments with it and benchmarked it against other algorithms for different problem instances.

 I used numpy for the traversals and other numerical operations, and pytest for testing.
 The whole code is [available on GitHub](https://github.com/StrikingLoo/ant-colony-optimization), but I will show you the main parts step-by-step now.
 If you're not interested in how the Ant Colony Optimization algorithm works in detail, you can skip straight to the [results and benchmarks](#tests-and-results).